 Figure 2.
-Trust in institutions (mean scores), EU27 (%)
+Trust in institutions (means scores), EU27 (%)

+Source:

-Source: Eurofound (65)
+Eurofound (58)

-Another survey, conducted by the European Council on Foreign Relations in 12 Member States in April and May 2021,(59) documented a level of disappointment with the performance of the EU during the pandemic.
+Another survey, conducted by the European Council on Foreign Relations in 12 Member States in April and May 2021,(55) documented a level of disappointment with the performance of the EU during the pandemic.
 This was especially so in the larger member states, such as Germany.
 However, there was widespread support for greater European cooperation, a view held by the majority in every country except Germany and France, though even in those countries it was the most held view (at 47% and 45% respectively).
 There was support for the EU playing an enhanced role on the global stage, but also in developing economic sovereignty, for example through strengthening domestic supply chains.
 This was accompanied by higher expectations for what the EU should be able to deliver in a crisis.

+A Standard Eurobarometer Survey9 was conducted from 14 June to 12 July 2021 among the 27 MS. Almost half of all Europeans reported to trust the European Union (49%), which remains the highest level registered since spring 2008; against a little more than one third (37%) reported to trust national governments.
+Two thirds (66%) of the respondents were optimistic about the future of the EU, which was higher than reported by summer 2019.
 In summary, several surveys have identified disappointment with the performance of the EU during the pandemic, although trust in the European institutions is consistently higher than in national institutions.
 There is a clear appetite for Europe to do more to promote health and security, including cross-border cooperation and strengthening of self-sufficiency.
 The performance of actions in future emergencies requires due consideration to address preparedness and responses issues, as to improve actions, and in turn public opinion, including by meeting expectations.